 Rototiller

-Rototillers come in all shapes and sizes from your backyard garden front or rear-tined, to walk behind tractor attachments to heavy duty tractor mounted PTO driven Rototillers.
-In all cases they perform the same function to use rotating tines (discs) to dig into, loosen and break up the soil.
+Rototillers come in all shapes and sizes from your backyard garden front or rear-tined, to walk-behind tractor attachments to heavy-duty tractor mounted PTO driven Rototillers.
+In all cases, they perform the same function as using rotating tines (discs) to dig into, loosen, and break up the soil.
 Rototillers work well when breaking up compacted soils.

 Moldboard Plow